In Nepal, each of us remembers giving that dreaded, hated SLC (School leaving certificate) exams, “the iron gate”.

 Here are some reasons why.

-1) We end discrimination of both good and bad students:
+1) SLC discriminates of both good performing and bad-performing students:

 Having SLC (standardized tests) is bad on two levels.
 First: if you are better educated, you still have to still study for an inferior test and waste 2 years on it (in other words be dumber).
 (For example, this is true for a lot of private school students whose English skills go down with the SLC outdated and averaged down curriculum).